wolfSSL/wolfBoot/docs/firmware_image.md

 ### Image header: Tags

-The **image header** is prepended with a single 4-byte magic number, followed by a 4-byte field indicating the firmware image (excluding the header).
+The **image header** is prepended with a single 4-byte magic number, followed by a 4-byte field indicating the firmware image size (excluding the header).
 All numbers in the header are stored in Little-endian format.

 The two fixed fields are followed by one or more tags.
 Each TAG is structured as follows: